Oh no ! Yet Another Flawed Incompleteness Proof

 and then he states that by universal generalization, we have:

-It is only by this illogical treatment of the n as a free variable in B that Singh manages to derive the expression:
+It is only by this illogical treatment of the

 To be fair, Singh then states that he will now give what he calls a formal proof of this claim (but that hardly excuses the use of logically absurd statements such as treating a non-variable term as a variable).
 He goes on to state that:

-Let the ‘diagonalization’ of B(x) be the expression
+Let the ‘diagonalization’ of

-is recursive and hence representable in N by some binary predicate, say, C(x, y).
+is recursive and hence representable in N by some binary predicate, say,

 Unfortunately, this paper that is replete with so many elementary logical errors is not an isolated example - it appears to be the case that many logicians and mathematicians are so accustomed to manipulating symbols within a single language that they seldom have to consider different levels of language.
 Because of this, they fail to take into account that whenever you are dealing with different levels of language, you have to be scrupulously careful not to confuse one level of language with another when you are manipulating symbols.